PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 **Note**: `DO` can be exchanged with `:`, or completely omitted, except in the `DO`-`WHILE` case.

+**Note 2**: You can use the `Break([x])` function to break out of a loop, and the `Continue([x])` function to skip to the next iteration.
+If a value is provided to the `Break` function, the value will be considered the last value of the loop.
+If a value is provided to the `Continue` function, the value will be considered the value of the current iteration of the loop.
+If no value is provided, the iteration will not produce a value.

+**Note 3**: There is a performance penalty of using `Break` and `Continue`, compared to using conditional statements within the loop.
+Internally, `Continue` and `Break` use exceptions to exit from evaluation in the parsed syntax tree.
+The performance penalty can be as large as 100 times, and should only be used if a conditional statement is not possible, or too complex to create.

 ##### Implicit vector notation

 Vectors can also be defined implicitly using an implicit vector notation: